Methodist Central Hall, Westminster: History

 In 1968, Central Hall hosted the first public performance of Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dreamcoat in a concert that also included his father (organist William Lloyd Webber who was musical director at Central Hall), his brother the cellist Julian Lloyd Webber and pianist John Lill.

 In early 1966 the FIFA World Cup Jules Rimet Trophy was on display at Central Hall in preparation for the football tournament being held in England that summer.
 It was stolen from the hall on 20 March 1966 and was recovered seven days later in south London, but the thief was never caught.
 England won the trophy four months later.
 The Jules Rimet Trophy was stolen again in Brazil and never recovered, and so had to be replaced.

-In 2017, Central Hall was host to the first FIFA Interactive World Cup final where Spencer Ealing (known as Gorilla) beat Kai Wollin (known as DETO).
+In 2017, Central Hall was host to the first FIFA Interactive (a football-based computer game) World Cup Final, in which Spencer Ealing (known as Gorilla) beat Kai Wollin (known as DETO).

-In 2005 Central Hall controversially applied for a licence to sell alcohol in its café and conference venues.
+In 2005, Central Hall controversially applied for a licence to sell alcohol in its café and conference venues.
 As the Methodist Church has traditionally promoted abstinence and usually forbids consumption of alcohol on church premises, many Methodists argued that the application was in defiance of church rules and a written objection was compiled.

 It is frequently used for public enquiries, including those into the Ladbroke Grove rail crash, the sinking of the Marchioness pleasure boat, and the Bloody Sunday incident in Northern Ireland.